ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

-  on  Housing,  Construction  and  Community  Development  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+  on  Housing,  Construction  and  Community  Development  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted  as  amended  and  recommitted to said committee -- reported favorably from said  committee  and  committed  to  the  Committee  on Finance  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general municipal law, the local  finance  law,  the private  housing  finance  law,  and  the  New  York  city charter, in relation to enacting the "housing affordability, resiliency, and ener- gy efficiency investment act of 2023"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short  title.
 This act shall be known and may be cited as the "housing affordability, resiliency, and energy efficiency investment act of 2023".
   § 2.
 Paragraphs a, c and g of subdivision 1 of section  696-a  of  the general  municipal  law,  as amended by chapter 320 of the laws of 1999, are amended to read as follows:
   a.
-Notwithstanding  the  provisions  of any general, special or local law, an agency is hereby authorized to make or contract to  make  grants or  loans to the owner of any property that is part of an urban develop- ment action area project for the purpose of  (i)  rehabilitation  of  an existing  private  or multiple dwelling OR CONSTRUCTION OF A NEW PRIVATE OR MULTIPLE DWELLING, (ii) providing site  improvements,  INCIDENTAL  OR APPURTENANT  TO  SUCH  REHABILITATION  OR  SUCH CONSTRUCTION, WITHIN THE URBAN DEVELOPMENT ACTION AREA IN WHICH THE URBAN DEVELOPMENT ACTION AREA PROJECT IS LOCATED, including, but  not  limited  to,  water  and  sewer facilities, sidewalks, landscaping, PARKS AND OPEN SPACE, SOCIAL, RECRE- ATIONAL,  COMMUNAL  AND OTHER NON-RESIDENTIAL FACILITIES AND THE OUTFIT- TING THEREOF, the curing of problems caused by abnormal site conditions, excavation and  construction  of  footings  and  foundations  and  other
+Notwithstanding the provisions of any  general,  special  or  local law,  an  agency is hereby authorized to make or contract to make grants or loans to the owner of any property that is part of an urban  develop- ment  action  area  project  for the purpose of (i) rehabilitation of an existing private or multiple dwelling OR CONSTRUCTION OF A  NEW  PRIVATE OR  MULTIPLE  DWELLING,  (ii) providing site improvements, INCIDENTAL OR APPURTENANT TO SUCH REHABILITATION  OR  SUCH  CONSTRUCTION,  WITHIN  THE URBAN DEVELOPMENT ACTION AREA IN WHICH THE URBAN DEVELOPMENT ACTION AREA PROJECT  IS  LOCATED,  including,  but  not  limited to, water and sewer facilities, sidewalks, landscaping, PARKS AND OPEN SPACE, SOCIAL, RECRE-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07187-04-3
+  LBD07187-05-3
- S. 2985--B  2
+ S. 2985--C  2

- improvements  associated  with the provision of infrastructure, or (iii) providing for other costs of construction for the development of private and multiple dwelling housing accommodations.
+ ATIONAL, COMMUNAL AND OTHER NON-RESIDENTIAL FACILITIES AND  THE  OUTFIT- TING THEREOF, the curing of problems caused by abnormal site conditions, excavation  and  construction  of  footings  and  foundations  and other improvements  associated  with the provision of infrastructure, or (iii) providing for other costs of construction for the development of private and multiple dwelling housing accommodations.
   c.
 Any loan made in accordance with this section shall be secured by a note and mortgage upon the property improved, OTHER THAN ANY SUCH  PROP- ERTY  TITLE  TO  WHICH  IS HELD BY THE MUNICIPALITY or, in the case of a condominium, a note and mortgage upon  each  of  the  [housing  accommo- dations] CONDOMINIUM UNITS aided by such loan, or in the case of a coop- erative  housing  corporation,  a  note  and  mortgage upon the economic interest in such corporation of each tenant-shareholder  aided  by  such loan,  or upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH IS HELD BY THE MUNICIPALITY, or upon both such economic  inter- est  or  property;  provided, however, that all or part of any such loan may be unsecured if necessary to satisfy the requirements of any partic- ipating lender, AND, PROVIDED FURTHER, THAT THE LIEN CREATED BY THE NOTE AND MORTGAGE MAY BE RECORDED IN AN EQUAL  OR  SUBORDINATE  POSITION,  OR SUBSEQUENTLY  MADE  EQUAL  OR  SUBORDINATE,  TO  A  LIEN RECORDED BY ANY PARTICIPATING LENDER AGAINST SUCH PROPERTY.
 Such loan  shall  be  repaid over such period as the agency shall determine.
   g.
 For  purposes  of  this [section] ARTICLE, (I) the term "mortgage" shall include any pledge or assignment of  shares  or  assignment  of  a proprietary lease in a cooperative housing corporation where such pledge or  assignment  is  intended as security for the performance of an obli- gation and which imposes a lien on or affects title to  such  shares  or such proprietary lease; AND (II) THE TERM "OWNER" SHALL MEAN AN INDIVID- UAL,  PARTNERSHIP,  CORPORATION  OR OTHER ENTITY, INCLUDING A NON-PROFIT COMPANY, A MUTUAL COMPANY, OR A HOUSING DEVELOPMENT FUND COMPANY, HAVING RECORD OR BENEFICIAL TITLE IN FEE SIMPLE TO REAL PROPERTY OR THE  LESSEE THEREOF UNDER A LEASE HAVING A TERM OF AT LEAST FORTY-NINE YEARS.
   § 3.
 Section 696-a of the general municipal law, as amended by chapter 465 of the laws of 1993, is amended to read as follows:
   § 696-a.
 Loans.
 Notwithstanding the provisions of any general, special or local law, an agency is hereby authorized to make or contract to make grants  or  loans[: (i)] to the owner of any property that is part of an urban development action area project for the purpose of: (I)  rehabili- tation  of an existing private or multiple dwelling OR CONSTRUCTION OF A NEW PRIVATE OR MULTIPLE DWELLING, (ii) [for the  purpose  of]  providing site  improvements,  INCIDENTAL OR APPURTENANT TO SUCH REHABILITATION OR SUCH CONSTRUCTION, WITHIN THE URBAN DEVELOPMENT ACTION AREA IN WHICH THE URBAN DEVELOPMENT ACTION AREA PROJECT IS  LOCATED,  including,  but  not limited  to,  water  and sewer facilities, sidewalks, landscaping, PARKS AND OPEN SPACE, SOCIAL, RECREATIONAL, COMMUNAL AND OTHER NON-RESIDENTIAL FACILITIES AND THE OUTFITTING THEREOF, the curing of problems caused  by abnormal  site  conditions,  excavation and construction of footings and foundations and other improvements  associated  with  the  provision  of infrastructure,  or (iii) [for the purpose of] providing for other costs of construction for the development of  private  and  multiple  dwelling housing  accommodations.
 In the case of a grant made under this section for the rehabilitation of an existing multiple dwelling intended  to  be converted  to  a condominium or cooperative form of ownership or for the development of one to four unit housing accommodations or a  condominium or cooperative housing corporation, such grant shall require a regulato- ry  agreement with the agency limiting profits.
-Any loan made in  accord- ance  with this section shall be secured by a note and mortgage upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH  IS  HELD BY  THE MUNICIPALITY, or, in the case of a condominium, a note and mort-
+Any loan made in accord-
- S. 2985--B  3
+ S. 2985--C  3

- gage upon each of the [housing accommodations] CONDOMINIUM  UNITS  aided by  such  loan,  or  in the case of a cooperative housing corporation, a note and mortgage upon the economic interest in such corporation of each tenant-shareholder  aided  by  such loan, or upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH IS HELD BY THE MUNICIPALITY,
+ ance with this section shall be secured by a note and mortgage upon  the property  improved,  OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH IS HELD BY THE MUNICIPALITY, or, in the case of a condominium, a note and  mort- gage  upon  each of the [housing accommodations] CONDOMINIUM UNITS aided by such loan, or in the case of a  cooperative  housing  corporation,  a note and mortgage upon the economic interest in such corporation of each tenant-shareholder  aided  by  such loan, or upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH IS HELD BY THE MUNICIPALITY,